-- 14.26.1 Councillors of Constituent Authorities and members of the public who are residents of the Combined Authority area or work in the area may ask questions to the Overview and Scrutiny Committee, including at an Extraordinary Meeting.
-For Extraordinary Meetings, the question must relate to the item on the agenda. - 14.26.2 The total time allocated for questions by the public shall normally be limited to a maximum of 30 minutes, but the Chair shall have the discretion to add a further 15 minutes. - 14.26.3 Where there is an item on the agenda that has attracted significant public attendance, that matter shall normally be taken early in the agenda, unless the Chair agrees there is a compelling reason to do otherwise.
+- 14.26.1 Councillors of Constituent Authorities and members of the public who are residents of the Combined Authority area or work in the area may ask questions to the Overview and Scrutiny Committee, including at an Extraordinary Meeting. - 14.26.2 The total time allocated for questions by the public shall normally be limited to a maximum of 30 minutes, but the Chair shall have the discretion of the second and the there is minutes. - 14.26.3 Where there is an item on the agenda that has attracted significant public attendance, that matter shall normally be taken early in the agenda, unless the Chair agrees there is a compelling reason to do otherwise.